isomerpages/moe-frontierpri/_curriculum/Mathematics.md

 </tbody>
 </table>
 <p><strong>2. <u>Provision of Opportunities through Talent Management</u></strong></p>
-<p>Math Stretch Programme is conducted for selected Primary 3 to Primary 5 Frontierers who have a strong foundation in Mathematics.
+<p style="text-align: justify;">Math Stretch Programme is conducted for selected Primary 3 to Primary 5 Frontierers who have a strong foundation in Mathematics.
 These enrichment programmes aim to:</p>
 <ul>
-<li>To stimulate and develop Frontierers&rsquo; creative thinking and problem solving abilities.</li>
+<li style="text-align: justify;">To stimulate and develop Frontierers’ creative thinking and problem solving abilities.</li>
-<li>To enhance flexibility in Frontierers&rsquo; thinking and to expand their horizon that Mathematics learning is fun, exciting and challenging through a framework of problem solving approach</li>
+<li style="text-align: justify;">To enhance flexibility in Frontierers’ thinking and to expand their horizon that Mathematics learning is fun, exciting and challenging through a framework of problem solving approach</li>
 </ul>
 <p><strong>3.</strong>&nbsp;<strong><u>Working with our parents</u></strong></p>
-<p>As a Collaborative Partner, Parent Workshops are held annually to empower and equip parents with the relevant skills to support their child&rsquo;s learning at home.
+<p style="text-align: justify;">As a Collaborative Partner, Parent Workshops are held annually to empower and equip parents with the relevant skills to support their child’s learning at home.
 Parents will also gain a deeper understanding on the strategies our teachers are using in the classroom and can help to reinforce relevant mathematical concepts too!
 We are heartened to receive favourable feedback from parents on the workshops the department has been conducting.
 Do look forward to the upcoming workshops that the Math Department is organising for the parents!</p>